Harmonic functions and instanton moduli spaces on the multi-Taub--NUT space: Review of the multi-Taub--NUT geometry

 To display these complex structures explicitly at least on $U_V$, let $e_1,e_2,e_3$ be an orthonormal basis in $\R^3$.
 Consider these as constant vector fields on $\R^3$ and let $\hat{e}_1,\hat{e}_2,\hat{e}_3$ be their horizontal lifts to $U_V$ via the connection, as well as let $\hat{e}_0$ be the generator of the $S^1$-action.
 Then

 is an orthonormal frame on $(U_V,g)$ which we define to be oriented.
 Relative to this frame we take the almost complex structure

 It is parallel hence is integrable and it depends on the choice of $e_1$.
 Of course it extends over the whole $(M_V, g_V)$ which we continue to denote by $J_{e_1}$.
 By the aid of this picture we see that all possible orthogonal complex structures with compatible orientation on $(M_V, g_V)$ are parameterized by a $\C P^1$ and the situation can be described as a holomorphic fibration: the fiber over $e_1\in\C P^1$ is the complex manifold $(M_V, J_{e_1})$ in accord with the general theory outlined in Sect. \ref{two}.
 Moreover if the direction of any of the straight line segments $\ell_{ij}$ coincides with $e_1$ then the corresponding $2$-sphere $\pi^{-1}(\ell_{ij})$ will represent a holomorphic curve with self-intersection number $-2$ in $(M_V, J_{e_1})$.
-There are at most $2\binom{s}{2}=s(s-1)$ such exceptional complex structures.
 For a generic complex structure however, there are no holomorphic projective lines.

 These complex structures on the whole $(M_V, g_V)$ can be described in a rather explicit algebraic way as follows (cf. \cite{and-kro-leb, leb}).

 \begin{lemma} Fix a generic configuration of points $q_1,\dots,q_s$ in $\R^3$ and consider the associated space $(M_V,g_V)$.
 Take a direction $e_1$ in $\R^3$.
 Assume that $e_1$ is not parallel with any line segments $\ell_{ij}$ joining $q_i$ with $q_j$.
 Then $(M_V, J_{e_1})$ is biholomorphic to the algebraic surface $X\subset\C^3$ given by